Separating and Collapsing Electoral Control Types: Introduction

-Suppose Professor Fou specializes in complexity classification, and for each problem that comes through the door, tries to prove it complete or not for Professor Fou's pet list of classes: $\np$, $\conp$, and $\coconp$.
+Let us start with a brief parallel.
+Suppose Professor Fou specializes in complexity classification, and for each problem that comes through the door, Professor Fou tries to prove it complete for Fou's pet list of classes: $\np$, $\conp$, and $\coconp$.
 So on Monday, a problem ${\rm P}_1$ from scheduling theory would come in the door and Fou might prove it complete for $\conp$ and would give arguments suggesting $\np$-completeness and $\coconp$-completeness are each unlikely.
 On Tuesday, a problem ${\rm P}_2$ from computational social choice might come in the door and Fou might prove it complete for $\np$ and $\coconp$, and would give evidence suggesting $\conp$-completeness is wildly unlikely.
 And so on for many years.

 Most CS academics would be horrified at the situation and would say: How can Fou not have stepped back and tried to see the big picture---and realized that $\np$ and $\coconp$ are exactly the same class, and thus that Fou was doing duplicate work!